bogdanvuk/pygears/docs/manual/gears/cart.rst

 .. module:: cart

-Short for cartesioan, the :func:`~.cart` gear combines data from its inputs, at least one of which is of the :class:`~.Queue` type.
+Short for Cartesian, the :func:`~.cart` gear combines data from its inputs, at least one of which is of the :class:`~.Queue` type.
 It combines each element of the data received at its second input with whole data value received at its first input.

 .. py:function:: cart(*din)